-Order cargo/para cargo flights through standard dispatch channels from the host dispatch center to NRCC.
-Dispatch should be provided a flight schedule.
-The host dispatch may contact the smokejumper duty officer to discuss para cargo delivery and retrieval options.
+Order cargo/para cargo flights through standard dispatch channels from the host dispatch center or to NRCC.
+The incident dispatch may contact the smokejumper duty officer to discuss para cargo delivery and retrieval options.
+For fresh food orders please order one day in advance.
+The Jump Center filling request will coordinate drop date and time with the local dispatch center and the hosting dispatch office.

 Para Cargo requests are ordered in IROC as an A #: Fixed Wing, Cargo.
 Reference the ordering guidelines in the Aviation section of the NRCC website for additional information.

 GPS Guided Para Cargo may be available.
 Contact Smokejumper Operations prior to ordering to discuss availability and needs for the incident.